The Pros and Cons of Using an Employee Referral Network

 The key is to approach your employee referral network strategically.
 If you don't have a system to manage it, then you will lose credibility and risk upsetting a lot of job seekers who would've been a great fit.
 You'll also run the risk of hurting your reputation on places like Glassdoor where a lot of future employees go to review whether or not your company would be a good fit for them to work.

 Are you looking for a system that will help you build a seamless employee referral network?
 We can help!
-Test out our Applicant Tracking System free for 30 days.
+Test out our Applicant Tracking System free.

 Get More Applicants from Job Boards